 Juniper

-Juniper berries are the female seed cones of the juniper plant, prized for their distinctive piney, slightly sweet, and astringent flavor profile.
-These small, dark blue-black berries have been used in culinary traditions across Europe and Asia for centuries, most famously as the primary botanical in gin.
-Beyond beverages, juniper is essential in charcuterie, game preparations, and Scandinavian and Alpine cuisines, where it adds complexity and aids in food preservation.
+Juniper berries are the female seed cones of Juniperus communis, a woody shrub native to the Northern Hemisphere, prized for their distinctive piney, slightly sweet, and citrusy flavor profile.
+These small, dark blue-purple berries are essential to European cuisine, particularly in Germanic and Scandinavian traditions, and are most famously known as the primary botanical flavoring in gin.
+Beyond beverages, juniper provides complex aromatic qualities to game meats, pickled vegetables, and warming spice blends, offering both culinary and preservation properties.

 Flavor Profile